 CHEM 266 Biochemistry II • 5 Cr.

 The second in a two-quarter sequence for science majors and for students interested in careers in pharmacy, dentistry, medicine, veterinary medicine and medical technology.
 Topics include lipid structure, metabolism, transport and biosynthesis, nucleic acid structure and function, DNA replication, transcription and translation.
-Prerequisite: CHEM 265
+Prerequisite: CHEM 265.

-- Spring 2013 (current quarter)
+- Winter 2016 (current quarter)